stawberri/danbooru-node/README.md

 There is no longer a posts object.
 These functions all return normal JavaScript objects that you can interact with normally.

-Many of the properties of the file object are now properties of the main post object.
-Please refer to [Getting an image](#Getting-an-image) above for details on how to download images.
+Please refer to [Getting an image](#getting-an-image) above for details on how to download images.
+Many of the properties on the old `.file` object can still be accessed as part of the post data object.

 ```js
 // Version 2